Gilly1970/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 	 * option sku_idx '0'

 The `255 dBm (2147483647 mW)` bug is still not resolved and still populating into the drop down menu when changing wifi settings in luci.
-This bug is also preset on other platforms using 3 radios, which points to a bug within iwinfo and how it now handles three radios on the one`phy0` using `idx` for mlo.
+This bug is also present on other platforms using 3 radios, which points to a bug within iwinfo and how it now handles three radios on the one`phy0` using `idx` for mlo.